Prevent attackers from probing your network for vulnerabilities

 on a host, with the goal of locating an active port to exploit in

 an attack.
-Zone protection profiles defend against both TCP and
+Zone Protection profiles defend against TCP and UDP port

 examine multiple hosts to determine if